poi890poi/field-rec/README.md

 # field-rec
 Notes, configurations, scripts for field recording, long ambient sounds, and sound editing.

+Processing and rendering long hours sound recordings requires special tools and methods.
+This document provides information about these methods and tools.

 ## Standard Processings
 ### LR to MS
 - Mid = (L + R) / 2 (-3.0 dB)